guenchi/json/README.md

 What have to **be noticed** is old json-set and json-oper was **removed** because have feature overlap with json-map and less efficient and powerful than the latter.
 For raison of naming conventions and in principal of change less, **json-map renamed to json-set**.

 For the same raison, new procedure `json-map-reduce` named `json-reduce`.

+> from 1.5.6, the procedures array->vector and vector->array move to https://github.com/guenchi/core so this json library is dependent it. for reason of portability, you can just copy procedure vector->alist's code into json library to remove the external dependencie.

 ### Parse rules: